andreamartz/sb-33-node_express/conceptual.md

 ```

 1. The requests are sent sequentially, even though they don't need to be since they are all independent of each other.
 It would be more efficient to send them all off at the same time.

+2. The code is not DRY.
+It would be better to
+  a. define an asynchronous helper function using async/await that makes the API call and uses a try/catch block for error handling.
+  b. define a const variable to hold the base url, which is `https://api.github.com/users/`
+  c. rewrite the main function to take an array of users as an argument and call the helper function for each user.

+4. The requests are written with jQuery, which we would be less likely to use on the server-side than the client-side (I think).